 You will be paid semi-monthly.
-Hours worked the 1st through the 15th of the month are paid on the 25th of the month and hours worked the 16th through the last day of the month are paid on the 10th of the following month.
-If a pay date falls on a week-end or holiday, you will be paid on the last working day prior to these dates.
-North Central Public Health District does not provide advance payments of salary, or loans from salary to be earned.
+Hours worked the 1st through the 15th of the month are paid on the 25th of the month and hours worked the 16th through the last day of the month are paid on the 10th of the

+The North Central Public Health District does not provide advance payments of salary, or loans from salary to be earned.